easco/configparser_ex/README.md

 ---

-### Note : Mix Config
+### A note about Mix.Config

-This library is intended for compatibility in environments that are already using config file in the format described above.
-If you are working in a pure Elixir environment, please consider using the `Mix.Config` which is part of the core library and provides similar functionality.
+This library is intended for compatibility in environments that are already using config files in the format described above.
+If you are working in a pure Elixir environment, please consider using `Mix.Config` insead as it is part of the core library and provides similar functionality.

+---

+> **Release Notes**
+>
+> Starting with Version 3.0, the way the library handles multi-line values has
+> changed!
+Prior versions of the library would join multi-line values with a
+> single space.
+Now it joins them with a newline character.
+This change
+> replicates the behavior of the Python ConfigParser library.
+> The release now includes parser options and the `join_continuations` option
+> with the value `:with_space` will revert the library to its prior behavior.

 ---